A (Re)introduction to Mortal Gods

 What is Mortal Gods?

-The short answer is that Mortal Gods is a tabletop skirmish game which is set in the wonderful world of Classical Greece during the 5th Century BCE and during the Peloponnesian Wars.
+The short answer is that Mortal Gods is a tabletop skirmish game set in the intriguing world of Classical Greece during the 5th Century BCE and during the Peloponnesian Wars.
 The primary combatants during this time were the Athenians at the head of the Delian League and the Spartans who led the Peloponnesian League.
-We have released both Athenian and Spartan starter sets alongside the core box!

 But don’t be mistaken, this is no ordinary historical wargame!
 Our goal was to make this game feel cinematic.
-We wanted the game to have roots in the history without being tied down to it.
-It is a hard balance to keep, but we manage it and make it.
+We wanted the game to have roots in history without being tied down to it.
+It is a delicate balance to maintain, but we feel we have managed to strike it.

-Right, so at the time the game was announced last year (2018), the team at Footsore Miniatures & Games had been working off of an idea to use similar mechanics from the popular game ‘Test of Honour’—a samurai skirmish tabletop game developed by Andy Hobday and Graham Davey—just set in the world of ancient Greece.
+At the time the game was announced, the team at Footsore Miniatures & Games had been working on an idea to use similar mechanics from the popular game ‘Test of Honour’—a samurai skirmish tabletop game developed by Andy Hobday and Graham Davey—just set in the world of ancient Greece.
 But as they playtested the game it became clear pretty early on that the game can and should evolve beyond Test of Honour and stand on its own mechanics.
 After all, the game shouldn’t just look like a game set in ancient Greece; it had to feel like the player was immersed in ancient Greece.
 It had to have that very classical style of fighting, bringing about a very cinematic and tactical style of play.
-Although the two games share some similarities such as blind drawing activations and warriors grouped onto bases a conscious decision was made for the two games to diverge and head off down their own paths.
+Although the two games share some similarities, such as blind drawing activations and warriors grouped onto bases, a conscious decision was made for the two games to diverge and head off down their own paths.

 The game consists of two types of warriors: heroes and companions.
 Heroes represent the leaders of your forces, starting with the captain of your forces (your lochagos).
-You recruit companions for your warband (known as a lochos) using recruitment cards which contain all the relevant information about your warriors—armor type, points cost, how many attacks they get, what special gifts (i.e., gifts from the Gods) they possess, and so on.
+You recruit companions for your warband (known as a lochos) using recruitment cards (or the army lists and roster sheet, the choice is yours), which contain all the relevant information about your warriors—armour type, points cost, how many attacks they get, what special gifts (i.e., gifts from the Gods) they possess, and so on.

-Also introduced in Mortal Gods is the phalanx fighting system.
-Using triangular group bases, you can form up your groups of miniatures into a light, medium, or heavy phalanx (each of which grant their own bonuses to your warriors), creating a wall of spears and shields!
-You can use this formation to move around your companions, but watch out for flanking manoeuvres and skirmishing troops which can cause you some trouble!
+Also introduced in Mortal Gods is the 'Formed Up' or 'phalanx' fighting system.
+Using triangular group bases, you can form up your groups of miniatures into a light, medium, or heavy 'phalanx' (each of which grants its own bonuses to your warriors), creating a wall of spears and shields!
+You can use this formation to move around your companions, but watch out for flanking manoeuvres and skirmishing troops, which can cause you some trouble!

 What is Next for Mortal Gods?

-Admittedly the whole Mortal Gods team was pretty humbled about the success of the preorders (not me, though; I always knew this game was gold—you can call it an undead premonition).
-That success comes with a responsibility; we created Mortal Gods to be the definitive Ancient Skirmish game - one that we will continue to support!
+Admittedly, the whole Mortal Gods team was pretty humbled about the success of the original preorders back in 2018 (not me, though; I always knew this game was gold—you can call it an undead premonition).
+That success comes with a responsibility; we created Mortal Gods to be a definitive Ancient Skirmish game - one that we will continue to support!

 And boy, do we ever have a lot of amazing stuff on the way. *sorts through some of the secret papers from Mark Farr’s office* Oh yes, this is going to be great.
 Right, so let’s talk a bit about this.

-You may have seen we have begun to release the cards for new factions on the Footsore Miniatures website, like a 300 point Persian raiding company (known as a sataba, rather than a lochos) that will wreak havoc on your lochos if you do not treat them as the threat that they are.
+You may have seen we released the cards for factions on the Footsore Miniatures website, like the Persian raiding company (known as a sataba, rather than a lochos) that will wreak havoc on your lochos if you do not treat them as the threat that they are.
 There is a decent selection of Persian miniatures on the website to get you started.
-And around the corner, likely within the next week, we will be releasing the cards for the Thrakians (you can already purchase some of the miniatures for this force on the Footsore website).
-This is only the beginning.
+There are also cards for the Thrakians (you can already purchase some of the miniatures for this force on the Footsore website).

-I created a tentative list of all the playable city-states and factions in the game which we are using as a guide to new factions, and we aren’t limiting ourselves to just mainland Greeks—Etruscans, pirates and bandits, Argives, Carthaginians, Latins, Samnites, Celts, and soooo much more—which we hope to release over the coming years.
-We will start making all the cards available soon enough and we will be supporting them all with a wonderful range of miniatures sculpted by Stavros as we plug along.
+Andy created a tentative list of all the playable city-states and factions in the game, which we are using as a guide to new factions, and we aren’t limiting ourselves to just mainland Greeks—Etruscans, pirates and bandits, Argives, Carthaginians, Latins, Samnites, Celts, and soooo much more—which we hope to release over the coming years.

-At the same time we are also playtesting the Mortal Gods: Mythic supplement right now (which has since been released)!
-Yes, yes we heard your pleas and we have a lovely range of badies and monsters for you to test your lochoi against!
+At the same time, we are also playtesting more Mortal Gods: Mythic supplement armies.
+Yes, we heard your pleas and we have a lovely range of badies and monsters for you to test your lochoi against!
 Did we mention the Trojan War?
 Ancient Egypt?
-Yep, we have those coming along too.
+Yep, we want to have those too.
 Celts and Skythians?
 Yep.
 Amazons?
 You betcha.
 Late Republican Romans?
 OH yes.

-We have a lot in store for you and we will be telling you more about it over the next few months.
+We have a lot planned and in play testing, and we will be sharing more about it with you in the near future.
 So be sure to follow and subscribe to our blog, check out the new inventory that periodically pops up on the webstore, and join us over at the Mortal Gods Facebook group so you can see what others are doing with their miniatures and games (and share a bit of your own Mortal Gods content).

 Until next time, this is your friendly neighbourhood Phatis signing off from the basement of Footsore Miniatures & Games.